 And that’s the thing.
 Money or no money, we’re all with struggles.
 It’s hard to understand what I go through when non-rich guys assume that I have it easy because I’m rich, and they almost always do.
 What we have in common is that we know that money isn’t everything.
 While they insist that they don’t need it to be happy, I know that it doesn’t save me from being drowned in shit.

-- Hearing this made me feel queasy because we split the bill during our first date.
+- Hearing this made me feel queasy because we split the bill during our first (and only) date.